brohde/signal-ble-klik-detector/README.md

 ## Usage

 These scripts should be run in parallel (e.g., use two terminal windows).
-If we want to set up multiple "hot spots", we can the advertise script
+If we require multiple "hot spots" to expand the advertise area, we can run just the advertise script (note: this hasn't been tested and might require code updates).

 ### Advertise